sergiocollado/potpourri/Notes_on_linux.md

 these are definitions that might be used for several goals.
 Many applications use them to define default settings.

-Most common are:  HOST, HOME, PATH, PS1, CDPATH, CWD, USERNAME
+Most common are:  HOST, HOME, PATH, PS1, CDPATH, CWD, USERNAME, VISUAL

 They can be set like: 'PATH=$HOME/BIN:$PATH'